pism/pism/doc/sphinx/simplified-geometry.rst

 - surface inputs (temperature and mass balance) have angular symmetry around the grid center;
 - the bed is flat and does not move (no isostasy);
 - the temperature in the bedrock is not modeled;
-- only the cold (not polythermal) thermomechanically-coupled SIA is used [EISMINT00]_; and
+- only the cold (not polythermal) thermomechanically-coupled SIA is used :cite:`EISMINT00`; and
 - basal melt rates do not affect the evolution of the ice sheet.

 The experiments differ from each other in their various combinations of surface temperature and mass balance parameterizations.
-Experiments H and G involve basal sliding, under the physically-dubious SIA sliding rubric ([BBssasliding]_, Appendix B), while the others don't.
+Experiments H and G involve basal sliding, under the physically-dubious SIA sliding rubric (:cite:`BBssasliding`, Appendix B), while the others don't.
 Four experiments start with zero ice (A,F,G,H), while the other experiments (B,C,D) start from the final state of experiment A.

-In addition to the seven experiments published in [EISMINT00]_, there were an additional five experiments described in the EISMINT II intercomparison description [EISIIdescribe]_, labeled E, I, J, K, and L. These experiments share most features listed above, but with the following differences.
+In addition to the seven experiments published in :cite:`EISMINT00`, there were an additional five experiments described in the EISMINT II intercomparison description :cite:`EISIIdescribe`, labeled E, I, J, K, and L. These experiments share most features listed above, but with the following differences.
 Experiment E is the same as experiment A except that the peak of the accumulation, and also the low point of the surface temperature, are shifted by 100